-- Exposure of the general population of Canada to industry-restricted HFOs is expected to be limited to inhalation due to evaporative loss during transportation.
+- Exposure of the general population of Canada to industry-restricted HFOs is expected to be limited to inhalation due to evaporative emissions during transportation.

 How are they released into the environment?

-- Potential releases of industry-restricted HFOs to the environment consist of releases within facilities from activities in processing these substances, as well as releases related to transportation of these substances between industrial facilities.
+- Potential releases of industry-restricted HFOs to the environment consist of releases within facilities during processing of these substances, as well as releases related to transportation of these substances between industrial facilities.